jgruberf5/container-demo-runner/README.md

 | *DNS Lookup* | `dig [FQDN from form] [type from form]` |
 | *HTTP GET* | `curl -H "Connection: close" -k -L -s -o /dev/null -w " http_status_code: %{http_code}\n content_type: %{content_type}%\n dns_resolution: %{time_namelookup}\n tcp_established: %{time_connect}\n ssl_handshake_done: %{time_appconnect}\n TTFB: %{time_starttransfer}\n speed_download: %{speed_download}\n speed_upload: %{speed_upload}\n total_time: %{time_total}\n size: %{size_download}\n\n" [url from form]`|

-You can run any included command which regex matches your `/etc/config.yaml` file `allowed_commands`.
+You can run any included commands which regex matches your `/etc/config.yaml` file `allowed_commands`.
 If the container does not include a CLI utility you need, add the appropriate Ubuntu package in your `Dockerfile` and rebuild the container.

 You can run commands by using the *Run Command* form in the web UI.